Installing eZ Platform?

 This page usually appears if critical issues/problems are detected.
 The setup wizard will display information about the issues that need to be fixed and suggestions describing how they can be fixed.

 There may be several issues/problems.
 A suggestion to each problem is presented below the description of the problem itself.
 The setup wizard will probably suggest the execution of miscellaneous shell commands (in order to fix ownerships, permissions, etc.).
 These commands must be executed using a system shell.
 Simply copy the commands from the browser window and paste them into an open shell.
 The setup wizard will run the system check again when the "Next" button is clicked.
 The "System check" page will keep reappearing until all issues have been fixed (or ignored, see the next section).
 Once everything is okay, the setup wizard will display the next step.

-Some issues/problems may be ignored using a checkbox labelled "Ignore this test".
+Important: Some issues/problems may be ignored using a check-box labeled "Ignore this test".
 However, it is recommended to fix all issues rather than ignoring them.

 - Direct delivery through sendmail (must be available on the server)

 - Indirect delivery using an SMTP (Simple Mail Transfer Protocol) relay server

 On Linux/UNIX: try to use sendmail; use SMTP if sendmail is unavailable.
 On Windows: use the SMTP setting.

 Mail is delivered directly using the sendmail transfer agent.
 The agent must be running on the same host as the webserver is running on.
 The sendmail binary is usually available on most Linux/UNIX systems.
 If sendmail is not available then SMTP should be used.

 Mail is delivered through an SMTP server.
 At the minimum, the hostname of the SMTP server must be specified.